JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 To define expected and actual declarations, follow these rules:

 1. In the common source set, declare a standard Kotlin construct.
-This could be a function, property, class, interface, enumeration, or annotation.
+This can be a function, property, class, interface, enumeration, or annotation.
 2. Mark this construct with the `expect` keyword.
 It's your _expected declaration_.
-These declarations can be used in common code but should not include implementation.
+These declarations can be used in common code but shouldn't include any implementation.
 Instead, the platform-specific code provides this implementation.
 3. In each platform-specific source set, declare the same construct in the same package and mark it with the `actual` keyword.
 It's your _actual declaration_.
 Typically, it contains an implementation using platform-specific libraries.